MouseLand/cellpose/docs/command.rst

     --save_png            save masks as png and outlines as text file for ImageJ --save_tif            save masks as tif and outlines as text file for ImageJ --no_npy              suppress saving of npy
-    --savedir SAVEDIR     folder to which segmentation results will be saved (defaults to input image directory)
-    --dir_above           save output folders adjacent to image folder instead of inside it (off by default)
-    --in_folders          flag to save output in folders (off by default) --save_flows          whether or not to save RGB images of flows when masks are saved (disabled by default)
-    --save_outlines       whether or not to save RGB outline images when masks are saved (disabled by default)
-    --save_ncolor         whether or not to save minimal "n-color" masks (disabled by default
-    --save_txt            flag to enable txt outlines for ImageJ (disabled by default)
+    --savedir SAVEDIR     folder to which segmentation results will be saved (defaults to input image directory) --dir_above           save output folders adjacent to image folder instead of inside it (off by default) --in_folders          flag to save output in folders (off by default) --save_flows          whether or not to save RGB images of flows when masks are saved (disabled by default) --save_outlines       whether or not to save RGB outline images when masks are saved (disabled by default) --save_ncolor         whether or not to save minimal "n-color" masks (disabled by default --save_txt            flag to enable txt outlines for ImageJ (disabled by default)

     training arguments:
     --train               train network using images in dir --train_size          train size network at end of training --test_dir TEST_DIR   folder containing test data (optional) --mask_filter MASK_FILTER
-                            end string for masks to run on.
-Default: _masks --diam_mean DIAM_MEAN
+                            end string for masks to run on. use "_seg.npy" for manual annotations from the GUI.
+Default:
+                            _masks
+    --diam_mean DIAM_MEAN
                             mean diameter to resize cells to during training -- if starting from pretrained models it cannot be changed from 30.0
     --learning_rate LEARNING_RATE
                             learning rate.
 Default: 0.2
     --weight_decay WEIGHT_DECAY